 The value proposition should be the hero of your presentation.
 It can be a great tool to differentiate yourself from your competitors, but before we get into writing our value proposition, we need to work out what kind of presentation we’re giving – what question we’re answering: why us? why change? or why change with us?

 Take a look at the video below to learn how to get the basics right and set the right foundation for you to write your value proposition.
-For more great insights on this, check out this blog post on how to answer the ‘what’s in it for me?’ question.

 Once you have your foundation set, and you know what kind of presentation you’re giving, you can write your value proposition.
 There are essentially two ways to write a value proposition for a sales presentation.
 The first is the top-down value proposition process, and the second is the bottom-up value proposition process.